Product set growth in virtual subgroups of mapping class groups: Product set growth

 \subsubsection{Passing to finite index supergroups}

 We now move away from direct products, and consider another way that uniform product set growth can be inherited.
 It is well known that uniform exponential growth passes to finite index supergroups \cite[Proposition 3.3]{Shalen1992}.
-This can be shown by checking that for any finite generating set of our supergroup, there exists a finite generating set of our finite index subgroup where each generator has bounded length.
-We can adapt this method to show that uniform product set growth also passes to finite index supergroups.
+This can be shown by checking that for any finite generating set of the supergroup, there exists a finite generating set of our finite index subgroup where each generator has bounded length.
+We can adapt this method to show that uniform product set growth also passes to finite index supergroups, at least in the case of symmetric sets.

+We note here that the question of whether uniform exponential growth passes to finite index subgroups is still open, and this is also open for uniform product set growth.
+A partial answer is given by \Cref{InfFICentre}.

+To prove that uniform product set growth passes to finite index supergroups, we first need to collect some preliminary results.

-\begin{lem} Let $G$ be a finitely generated group, and let $U$ be a finite generating set of $G$.
+\begin{lem} \emph{\cite[Proposition 2.3]{Mann2012}} Let $G$ be a finitely generated group, and let $U$ be a finite generating set of $G$.
 Let $H\leqslant G$ such that $[G:H]=d$.
-There exists a set of representatives of the right cosets of $H$ such that each representative has length at most $d!$ in the word metric induced by $U$. \end{lem}
+There exists a set of representatives of the right cosets of $H$ such that each representative has length at most $d-1$ in the word metric induced by $U$. \end{lem}

-\begin{proof} We can consider the action of $G$ on the right cosets, given by $g\cdot(Hg')=Hg'g$.
-This is a transitive action, so it induces an epimorphism $\varphi:G\to S_d$, where $S_d$ is the symmetric group of degree $d$.
-As $U$ generates $G$, we have that $\varphi(U)$ generates $S_d$, and therefore